Khiramohana

-Khira mohan (କ୍ଷୀର ମୋହନ) is a creamish dessert popular in Odisha.
-It is made from chhena and syrup made of sugar.
-The descendant of khira mohana probably was Odia Rasgulla the food historians from Odisha suggest that the Khira mohana was invented in Odisha to offer the goddess Lakshmi at Jagannath Temple, Puri.
+Khira mohan (କ୍ଷୀର ମୋହନ) is a creamish dessert best known in Odisha.
+It is made from chhena and sugar syrup.
+The descendant of khira mohana probably was Odia rasgulla.
+Food historians from Odisha suggest that the khira mohana was invented in Odisha to offer the goddess Lakshmi at Jagannath Temple, Puri.

-Khir Mohana or Khirmohan is also called Brown Rasogolla.
+Khir mohana or khirmohan is also called brown rasogolla.

-Khirmohan is also very popular from Chauparan, Jharkhand and there are more than dozen shops are available at Chauparan which offer Khirmohan Sweets.
+Khirmohan is also well-known in Chauparan, Jharkhand and there are more than a dozen shops in Chauparan selling it.